-IX.
-Complaints Involving Affiliates' Employees and Other Third Parties
+VII.
+Complaints Involving UMB Affiliates and Third Parties Not Affiliated with UMB

-Many University students will be supervised by employees of University affiliates and teaching sites during their educational experiences and may have interactions with other third parties while participating in a program at the University.
-If a student is aggrieved by sexual harassment/sexual violence behavior of a third party, the behavior may affect the student's equal opportunity in education at the University.
-Such complaints should be reported to the Title IX Coordinator as described in the policy.
-The University will attempt to resolve the situation and take reasonable steps to prevent harassment and violence that may be directed toward the complainant and others.
+Many UMB Students will be supervised by employees of University affiliates and teaching sites during their educational experiences and may have interactions with other third parties while participating in a program at the University.
+If a student is aggrieved by Prohibited Sex Discrimination from a third party, the behavior may affect the student's equal opportunity in education at the University.
+Such complaints should be reported to the Title IX Coordinator as described in these Procedures.
+The University will attempt to resolve the situation and take reasonable steps to prevent Prohibited Sex Discrimination that may be directed toward the Complainant and others.
 The University will attempt to reassign the student to a different preceptor or teaching site if a prompt resolution of a complaint involving an affiliate is not feasible.
+See VI - 1.60(B) UMB Procedures for Adjudicating Complaints Against UMB Personnel of Sexual Misconduct and Sex and Gender-Based Discrimination.